Formatting Amazon Product Descriptions with HTML: Fast Guide

 Bullet Point Lists: <ul>, <ol> & <li>

+Besides the Amazon product features section, you can also add bullet points to your product description.
 These tags allow you to create bullet or numbered points in your description.
-The ul tag means “unordered list”.
-Everything in between these tags will be in bullet points, while the li tags separates each bullet point.
-To create bullet points, here’s what we would put in:
+The ‘ul’ tag stands for ‘unordered list’.
+Everything between these tags will be in bullet points, while the ‘li’ tags separate each bullet point.
+To create bullets, here’s what you would put in:

 <ul>